tripledio/tripledio.github.io/_drafts/models.md

 A practice that is often encountered *inside* an application is the use of a single model for *everything*.
 The data model is used for the domain model, for the api model...
 Regardless of the problem that needs to solved.
 One model for everything.

+To me this anti-pattern is one of the main drives behind failing, late over budget software projects.

 ### When is a single model viable ?

-For me the single model approach is only a viable approach when the application is very, very small and lightweight.
+For me the single model approach is only a viable approach in very rare cases.
+When the application is very, very small and lightweight.
 So small that everything can still fit in my head.
 When it has a complexity that is so low, a functionality so simple and straightforward that anyone can grasp it immediately.
 Which means that the application is so simple that it is very easy to change without running the risk of introducing any unwanted side effects.

 If the application is a very simple crud application or just a simple data transformation, then different models have no use.
-There is just ne problem that is being solved (transforming some data) or they are extremely simple (basic CRUD with very few logic).
+There is just one problem that is being solved (transforming some data) or they are extremely simple (basic CRUD with very few logic).

+As a rule of thumb:

+> If you are wondering if you can get away with just one model, **you can't.**

+Because it should not be debatable that an extra model is not worth the effort. *In case of any doubt, there is no doubt*

 ### Using multiple models

 When the above conditions are *not* met, when there *are* clearly different responsibilities, different problems to be solved, different things to be modelled then i don't use the same model.
 Then i use a different model for each different layer.

 By using different models inside an application i aim to